 Spongia -- for harsh, barking cough without mucus production; this type of cough is associated with a tickling in the throat or chest; it tends to worsen when the person is lying down and improves when the individual eats or drinks warm liquids; this remedy is often used if a trial of Aconite was not successful.

-To successfully treat your cough, it is important to find out the underlying condition that's causing it.
+To successfully treat your cough, it is important to determine the underlying condition that's causing it.

 Warnings and Precautions

-Call your doctor right away if you have any of the following characateristics to or symptoms accompanying your cough:
+Call your doctor right away if any of the following symptoms accompany your cough:

 - Violent cough that begins suddenly